10.2.2. Using Inheritance

 The ability to overload or to override a function is strongly tied to the function's scope.
 For example, we don't define non-member functions in the scope of any class (although we may declare them in a namespace), so they may be overloaded but not overridden.
 Requiring overloaded functions to have at least one unique argument provides the compiler with enough information to match a function call with the correct function definition.
 But when we override functions, we deny the compiler this information because overridden functions must have the same arguments.
 We'll see a way of overcoming this problem in the polymorphism chapter.
 The adjacent figure illustrates the main differences between overloading and overriding functions.

 Shape and Circle repeated but with different members illustrated.
 Circle has two overloaded functions named move, and both return void.
 One function has two integer arguments, and the other has only one.
-Both Shape and Circle have a function named draw that returns void and has no arguments.
+Shape and Circle each have a function named draw that returns void and has no arguments.
 The Circle draw function overrides the Shape draw function.

 Overloaded vs. overridden functions.
-Functions are color coded to the list at the left.
+Functions are color-coded to the list at the left.

 Chaining Overridden Function Calls